eriktaylor/ai-agent-moat/README.md

 This project is an AI-powered agent that automates the initial phase of investment research by analyzing a company's competitive advantages, or "moat."

+**Project Status: Open-Source Framework**
+This public repository contains the open-source (MIT Licensed) framework for the AI Financial Analyst.
+It is the manually-prompted, query-driven version of the agent, as detailed in the accompanying [Medium article](https://medium.com/digital-mind/building-a-multi-tool-rag-agent-for-financial-analysis-6d4e667546a4).

+This framework serves as the foundation for a more advanced, private version of the project that operates as a fully autonomous multi-agent system, performing weekly market screening, deep analysis, and portfolio management.

 ## Business Objective

 Strategic analysis of a company's competitive advantages, or 'moat,' is a cornerstone of investment research.
 This process is traditionally manual and time-consuming, requiring analysts to sift through disparate sources like financial reports, news articles, and press releases.
 This project automates the intelligence-gathering and synthesis phase of this critical task, delivering a comprehensive analysis in minutes.